Acceleration Clause

 Borrowers encounter acceleration-clause issues only after closing and only when the account has moved into serious default territory.

-The clause becomes practical when notices, cure rights, and possible foreclosure steps are being discussed or enforced.
+The clause becomes practical when notices, cure rights, reinstatement amounts, and possible foreclosure steps are being discussed or enforced.

 Practical Example

-A borrower stays in default long enough that the lender invokes the acceleration clause and treats the remaining loan balance as immediately due under the contract terms.
+A borrower stays in default long enough that the lender invokes the acceleration clause and treats the remaining unpaid balance as due under the contract terms instead of treating the issue as just a few missed installments.

 How It Differs From Nearby Terms